rod-trent/OpenAISecurity/Must_Learn/readme.md

 <br><br>
 Q. Will there be a physical copy of the book?
 <br>
 A. Yes.
-Just like was done for the <a href="https://aka.ms/MustLearnKQL" target="_blank">Must Learn KQL </a>series, when this series is complete, a physical copy (hardcover and softcover) will be available for purchase from Amazon.
+Just like was done for the <a href="https://aka.ms/MustLearnKQL" target="_blank">Must Learn KQL </a>series, a physical copy (hardcover and paperback) is available for purchase from Amazon (https://amzn.to/3UxDZLP).
 And, also like the Must Learn KQL version, all proceeds go to <a href="https://www.stjude.org/" target="_blank">St. Jude Children's Research Hospital</a>.
 <br><br>
 Q. How many chapters will there be?
 <br>